 California employers also cannot reduce the minimum wage to account for tips – employees have to make at least the California minimum of $9.00 an hour before tips: “No employer . . . shall . . . deduct any amount from wages due an employee on account of a gratuity, or require an employee to credit the amount, or any part thereof, of a gratuity against and as a part of the wages due the employee from the employer."

 Here are some things that every California employer should do if their employees receive tips:

-- Those who earn tips have to spent all or almost all of their time doing tipped work; if they spend more than 15% to 20% of their time doing work unrelated to tips, like washing dishes, stocking, setting up a room, and the like, they have to be paid for that work in addition to the work that allows them to collect tips.
+Those who earn tips have to spend all or almost all of their time doing tipped work.
+If they spend more than 15% to 20% of their time doing work unrelated to tips, like washing dishes, stocking, setting up a room, and the like, they have to be paid for that work in addition to the work that allows them to collect tips.

 Here are the incentives for the employer to get it right: first, the employer can be fined up to $1000 for each violation, and serve up to sixty days in jail.
 If the employer shortchanged dozens of employees for dozens of paychecks, the penalty could be very high, indeed.
 Moreover, lawyers for employees can use these laws for as evidence of unlawful business practices, which can serve as the basis for an action for civil penalties under the Private Attorneys General Act.